tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 ## Objective

-Enable TensorFlow.js to run tflite models in Node and support accelerating those models with a Coral accelerator in a standardized manner agnostic to the form factor of the Coral device.
+Enable TensorFlow.js to run TFLite models in Node and support accelerating those models with delegates like the Coral accelerator.
+Separate delegates from TensorFlow.js's npm packages and support loading delegates in a standardized manner on the web and in Node.

+Currently, TensorFlow.js supports running TFLite models on the web through WASM bindings.
+These bindings do not work in Node.
+Even if they did, they would not support PCIe Coral devices (and other PCIe delegates).
+With this proposal, we introduce a new tfjs-tflite-node package that exposes native TFLite bindings to Node.
+We also propose a standardized package format for delegates that enables dynamically loading them in Node and in the browser.

 Currently the Coral device is available in multiple form factors: